sczerski/sequel-file-manipulation/README.md

 1) a tsv file with renamed fastq files with sample name

 Note: Please see example test files for examples of required formatting.

+**2/23/2022: Please note that fastq files output from pbcromwell pb_demux are now .gz zipped files and must be unzipped prior to renaming fqs.
+A simple command to do this looks something like: $gunzip -f *.gz